mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

      a noticeable delay between the sound being played and the moment it reaches the speakers[^10].
 Depending on the application, such a delay can have various effects.
 Usually, the aim is to achieve the lowest possible latency[^11].
+* Sample Rate
+    * Audio sampling is the process of transforming a musical source into a digital file.
+Digital audio recording does this by taking samples of the audio source along the soundwaves at regular intervals.
+The more samples are taken - known as the ‘sample rate’ - the more closely the final digital file will resemble the original.
+A higher sample rate tends to deliver a better-quality audio reproduction[^12].

 #### Pull requests and issues
 [mixxx#4775](https://github.com/mixxxdj/mixxx/pull/4775)